Telegram Channel vs Group: Which Earns More?

 The premium pricing works because groups create switching costs.
 Members who build relationships in your group will not leave for a cheaper alternative — their connections are not portable.
 This is why membership-first creators earn 41% more than creators with mixed revenue streams.

-The Hybrid Strategy: Channel + Linked Group for Maximum Revenue
+Should You Run a Hybrid Channel + Group for Maximum Revenue?

+Yes.
 The most profitable Telegram creators do not choose between a channel and a group — they run both.
 A paid channel delivers content while a linked paid group enables discussion.
-Members get the best of both formats, and you get higher retention and the ability to charge more.
+Members get the best of both formats, and you get higher retention plus the ability to charge more.
+The hybrid model commands a 25-50% price premium over a channel-only setup.

 Hybrid Telegram channel and group strategy diagram for maximum paid community revenue